Freedom of the Press for Students in Washington

 - Student expression is subject to reasonable time, place and manner restrictions.

-- Student publications do not speak for the school district and as such, a school board or administration cannot be held responsible for content published by students.
+- Student publications do not speak for the school district and as such, a school board or administration cannot be held responsible for student journalism.

 - School districts must establish district policies that are in accordance with the new law.

 - Students in higher educational institutions have free speech and free press rights regardless of whether the media is school-sponsored or not, or whether it is part of an academic course, and students may not be subject to mandatory review by a school official prior to publication.